apache/tvm-rfcs/rfcs/0007-parametrized-unit-tests.md

 Some unit tests should be tested along a variety of parameters for better coverage.
-For example, a unit test that does not depend on target-specific features should be tested on all targets that the test platform supports.
+For example, a unit test that does not depend on target-specific features could be tested on all targets that the test platform supports.
 Alternatively, a unit test may need to pass different array sizes to a function, in order to exercise different code paths within that function.

-The simplest implementation would be to write a test function that loops over all parameters, throwing an exception if any parameter fails the test.
-However, this does not give full information to a developer, as a failure from any parameter results in the entire test to be marked as failing.
+The simplest implementation would be to write a test function that internally loops over all parameters and throws an exception when the test fails.
+However, this does not give full information to a developer, because `pytest` does not necessarily include the parameter in the test report.
+Even when it does, the value will be printed in a different location depending on how the internal loop is written.
 A unit-test that fails for all targets requires different debugging than a unit-test that fails on a single specific target, and so this information should be exposed.

 This RFC adds functionality for implementing parameterized unit tests, such that each set of parameters appears as a separate test result in